Few-shot Action Recognition with Permutation-invariant Attention: Approach

-Our proposed Action Relation Network (ARN) is shown in Figure \ref{fig:pipe}.
-Similarly to the widely used \textit{Conv-4-64} backbone in few-shot image classification \cite{sung2017learning,zhang2019power,zhang2019few}, we adopt a 3D \textit{Conv-4-64} backbone to extract spatio-temporal features.
-Having obtained the 3D action features, we apply second-order pooling to obtain the co-occurrences which neglect the temporal and spatial positions but highlight co-occurrences of action patterns for relation learning.
-We note that second-order pooling is shift-invariant, that is, it discards the spatio-temporal information and thus it is robust to spatial/temporal misalignment.
-Subsequently, second-order matrices can be fed into a 2D relation network to capture the relations between pairs of action features.
+Figure \ref{fig:pipe} shows our Action Relation Network (ARN).
+In contrast to the \textit{Conv-4-64} backbone in few-shot image classification \cite{sung2017learning,zhang2019power,zhang2019few}, we adopt a C3D-based \textit{Conv-4-64} backbone to extract spatio-temporal features which capture short-range dependencies.
+Next, we apply second-order pooling on 3D action features re-weighted by attention to obtain second-order statistics which are permutation-invariant \cite{koniusz2018deeper} \wrt the spatio-temporal order of features.
+To paraphrase, we discard the long-range order of temporal (and spatial) blocks captured by the encoder.
+Finally, second-order matrices form relation descriptors from query/support clips fed into a 2D relation network to capture relations.